About WhatDoTheyKnow

 Making an FOI request is nearly always free.

-Sometimes an authority will refuse your request, saying that the cost to them of handling it exceeds the limits of £600 (for central government) or £450 (for all other public authorities).
-At this point you could choose to refine your request: for example, it would be much cheaper for an authority to tell you the amount spent on advertising in the past year than in the past ten years.
+Sometimes an authority will refuse your request, saying that it would cost them too much to answer.
+The limits are £600 (for central government) or £450 (for all other public authorities).
+At this point you can refine your request: for example, it could be cheaper for an authority to tell you the amount spent on advertising in the past year than in the past ten years.

 Will I get the information in the format I want? #

-The law requires that if you ask for the information to be provided in a particular format the public authority is required to do so, so long as it is as reasonably practicable.
-If you would like to receive the information in a specific format, you should ask for this when you make your request.
+If you ask for the information to be provided in a particular format, the public authority has to do so, so long as it is reasonably practicable.
+If you want to receive the information in a specific format, you must ask for this when you make your request.

-You might want to explicitly request data in a reusable format such as a .csv file (which you can import into spreadsheet software); this helps prevent the response being provided as images, or screenshots of spreadsheets which are much harder to extract data from.
+You might want to explicitly request data in a reusable format such as a .csv file.
+This helps prevent the response being provided as images, or screenshots of spreadsheets that are harder to extract data from.

-There’s no need to explicitly request a response ‘via email’, though: we consider that by making your request via WhatDoTheyKnow, you are already making this clear.
+There’s no need to explicitly request a response ‘via email’.
+By making your request via WhatDoTheyKnow, you are already making this clear.

 How quickly will I get a response? #

-By law, public authorities must respond “promptly” to requests.
-We interpret this to mean that you should expect a response as soon as is practical for the authority in question, taking into consideration factors such as the quantity of information you have requested, the authority’s workload from other requests, and the staff available to deal with them.
+Public authorities must respond “promptly” to requests.
+This means that you should expect a response as soon as is practical for the authority to answer, taking into consideration the amount of information you have asked for, their workload, and the staff available to deal with your request.

-WhatDoTheyKnow will automatically send you an email reminder if you don’t get a response within the time limit.
-You can then send the public authority a message to chase your request, and tell them if they are breaking the law.
+We will automatically send you an email reminder if you don’t get a response within the time limit.
+You can then send the public authority a message to prompt them to reply.

 What if I don’t get a response? #